exogen/ava-nock/README.md

-For example, the following value will cause any saved fixtures to have `secretKey` query parameters replaced with `secretKey=*`, and will likewise cause any requests with a `secretKey` value to match against it.
+For example, the following value will cause any saved fixtures to have `secretKey` query parameters replaced with `secretKey=*`, and will likewise cause any requests with a `secretKey` value to match against it (the `*` is not meaningful, it’s just an example placeholder).
 The requests themselves will be sent with their original, unaltered `secretKey` – but it will be censored in the fixture.
 This way you can use sensitive values in your requests but keep them out of source control.

 ```js
 {